CWHP Home | Alphabetical Index | Topical Index

 Author of children’s books

-In 1963 Margret Rey and her husband moved to Cambridge near Harvard Square.
+In 1963, Margret Rey and her husband moved to Cambridge and settled in a home near Harvard Square.
 Hans died in in 1977.
 Soon after, Margret was approached by Alan Shallek who persuaded her to collaborate on a series of short films for television that began to appear on the Disney Channel in 1980.
 Margret contined to write and teach.
-In 1979, she was appointed At Brandeis University as a professor of Creative Writing.
-In 1989 Margret Rey established the Curious George Foundation intended to benefit children's creativity and animal and environmental welfare.
-She was also a long-time supporter of Longy School of Music and founded a center of alternative medicine in one of the Boston hospitals.
-She died at the age of ninety, ten years before PBS began its new series of programs based on Curious George.
-The de Grummond Children’s Literature Collection at the University of Southern Mississppi, Hattiesburg holds the Rey archive.
+In 1979, she was appointed at Brandeis University as a professor of Creative Writing.
+In 1989, she established the Curious George Foundation to benefit children's creativity and animal and environmental welfare.
+Rey was also a long-time supporter of Longy School of Music and founded a center of alternative medicine at Beth Israel Hospital.
+She died on December 21, 1996 at the age of ninety, ten years before PBS began its new series of programs based on Curious George.
+Donna Friedman and Hillel Stavis opened the Curious George Goes to Wordsworth store at the corner of Brattle and J.F.K. streets in the summer of 1996.
+Rey visited the store and was apparently pleased with the idea for the Curious George themed store, which sells children's books and toys.
+The de Grummond Children’s Literature Collection at the University of Southern Mississppi, Hattiesburg holds the H. A. and Margret Rey Papers.

 Return to Top of Page